kign/c4wa/README.md

  * It is out of the box fully compatible with any WASM runtime; there are no dependencies on JavaScript or `node`
  * It can efficiently utilize WASM linear memory model, making it possible to write applications with full dynamic memory allocation support and still only minimal overhead
- * In addition to binary WASM format, it can create output in text-based [WAT format](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format), which is entirely readable, properly formatted and could be used for better understanding inner workings of the compiler, edited manually, copied to separate WASM projects, or used for teaching/learning Web Assembly and WAT format
+ * In addition to binary WASM format, it can output text-based [WAT format](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format), which is entirely readable, properly formatted and could be used for better understanding inner workings of the compiler, edited manually, copied to separate WASM projects, or used for teaching/learning Web Assembly and WAT format

 `c4wa` is not a full C implementation and isn't trying to be one.
-Still, most of the typical day-to-day coding targeting `c4wa` isn't much more complicated than coding in standard C. It supports loops, conditionals, block scope of variables, all of C operators and primitive types, `struct`s, arrays, pointers, variable arguments and dynamic memory allocation.
+Still, most of the typical day-to-day coding targeting `c4wa` isn't much more complicated than coding in standard C. It supports loops, conditionals, block scope of variables, intermingled declarations, all of C operators and primitive types, `struct`s, arrays, pointers, variable arguments and dynamic memory allocation.
 It can also apply external C preprocessor to your code before parsing.

 ## Motivation